 Third Stimulus Check: What Should You Know

-If all goes well, President Joe Biden’s $1.9 trillion Coronavirus relief bill would provide another round of federal stimulus checks to millions of Americans.
-The $1.9 trillion stimulus bill includes various provisions such as the $1,400 third stimulus check, $400 unemployment weekly bonus checks, and many more.
+On March 11, 2021, President Joe Biden signed a $1.9 trillion American Rescue Plan that would provide another round of federal stimulus checks to millions of Americans.
+The $1.9 trillion bill includes various provisions such as the $1,400 third stimulus check, $400 unemployment weekly bonus checks, and many more.

-In this post, we will tell you about the various provisions included in the $1.9 trillion stimulus package and who qualifies for the third round of stimulus checks.
+In this post, we will tell you about the various provisions included in the $1.9 trillion bill and who qualifies for the third round of stimulus checks.

-The new stimulus bill provides a $1,400 direct payment to the Americans.
-It also includes the following provisions.
+The American Rescue Plan provides a $1,400 direct payment to the Americans.
+It also includes the following provisions:

 Who Qualifies For $1,400 Payment?